Wall Tiling Cost

 Can I Tile a Wall Myself?

 Tiling the wall yourself is not the most dangerous DIY project you can do.
-It would work out substantially cheaper to do it yourself as you can save on the labour costs, but would you be prioritizing cost over quality?
+It would work out substantially cheaper to do it yourself as you can save on the labour costs, but would you be prioritising cost over quality?

 Tiling a wall